PrajwalPradeepKadam/PrajwalPradeepKadam/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on core java project
-- 🌱 I’m currently learning Angular
+- 🌱 I’m currently learning Angular FrameWork And TypeScript -
--